DiamondRain0/Coherence/README.md

-# 📊 UYUM -Shaolin Keşişleri-
+# 📊 COHERENCE -Shaolin Kesisleri-

 Empowering Talent Acquisition with Automation and Innovation This project supports SDG 8: Decent Work and Economic Growth by providing an automated solution for efficient recruitment, helping companies and HR teams match talent with the right skills, leading to better employment opportunities and economic development.